 The Wooden Hand is an attempt to connect Climbing Arborists to trees and the culture of Arboriculture and not only through the normal modes of rope technique and safety but in novel and creative ways.
-If I painted, then the tree is a canvas that I create on and within; though the tree is not the end of the story, that it grows within confines of natural laws allows a conservative yet radical approach to system and technical design.

 The Wooden Hand ran a week long workshop in 2015, 2017 and will again this year.
 People gather from all over Japan and listen to a variety of subjects from male and female presenters and there is always one or two or three international guest speakers.
 This year Kevin Bingham will join us.